The 4 Aspects

 Strategist (V+L) vs. Reactivist (F+E)

-The strategist pole of this dichotomy is the traditional “yang” energy that both volition and logic hold within them.
+The strategist pole of this dichotomy is the desire to project, model, path out and hypothesize what could or has happened.
 Volition is all about projections, imagining a direction, and expanding one’s power to incorporate more options or ideas within the causality of time.
 Likewise, the logic aspect is related to volition because it too reigns over an expansive view of how things relate to other things in a way that can be given a designated numerical or statistical value.
-Logic is assigning truth value to objects which means determining or assessing the measurement of that thing.
-Combine these two aspects together and you create all elements needed to become an expert chess player: strategy, tactics, schemes, pattern creations, power moves, projections, and logical calculations.
+On the underside of this desire is the fear of being affected, tarnished or poisoned.

-The reactivist pole of this dichotomy is the traditional “yin” energy that both physics and emotion hold within them.
+The reactivist pole of this dichotomy is the desire to respond, emote, feel, engage and perform.
 Physics is about raw perceptions and responses to sensations, the body, and how one experiences the world happening to them.
-Emotion relates to the subjective value we give to what happens to us, therefore it’s technically a response to reality despite it being a subjective judgment.
-Combine these two aspects together and you create all components needed to become a skilled mood evaluator: aesthetic discernment, emotional impact, taste, affinity, fondness, penchants, reactions and awareness of how the environment can affect your likes and dislikes.
+Expression relates to the subjective value we give to what happens to us via our relationships, therefore it’s technically a response to reality despite it being a subjective judgment.
+On the underside of this desire is the fear of being boxed-in, without options, and ruled over (or subjected to the rules).

 Experiencer (V+F) vs. Evaluator (L+E)